 Please note professional advice should always be sought from a trusts lawyer as to the tax advantages and disadvantages for your particular needs and circumstances prior to creating a trust.

 If you wish to create a legacy for the benefit of your children or your grandchildren or you wish to mitigate your estate's inheritance tax bill Trusts may be an excellent vehicle for accomplishing your goals.
-Trusts can also be useful if you are concerned about the possible impact of divorce and bankruptcy.
+Assets held in trust can sometimes be protected from claimants in the event of a business or relationship breakdown.
+This can be useful if parents are considering gifting assets to adult children.
+They can also be used to make provision for a child or dependant without giving the money to that person outright straight-away.
+That can save Inheritance tax.

 Please contact expert trust solicitor David Edwards for further information or to arrange an initial interview.